siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 Hit the MEMORIES tab to get the programming dialog
 ![memories](https://farm4.staticflickr.com/3904/14793271732_1052df055e_b.jpg)

 Program the chip.
 First you must select the tinyg2.elf file you wish to program onto the chip.
 Then hit PROGRAM.
+Programming and verification takes about 20-30 seconds.
 ![](https://farm4.staticflickr.com/3885/14606985478_22c4f78c2a_b.jpg)

 Set the boot fuse.
 Select GPNVM Bits.
 Select boot from Flash, Bank 0<br>